-The Group is engaged in building shopping malls and leasing out to commercial tenants and considers such as its primary activity and only business segment.
+Until March 31, 2018, the Group was engaged in building shopping malls and leasing out to commercial tenants and considers such as its primary activity and only business segment.
 Management monitors the operating results of the Group for the purpose of making decisions about resource allocation and performance assessment.